openvinotoolkit/model_server/docs/mediapipe.md

 Note that with the gRPC stream connection, only the first request in the stream can include the side package parameters.

 ### List of default calculators
-Beside OpenVINO inference calculators, there are included, by default, in the public image also all the calculators used in the enabled demos.
+Beside OpenVINO inference calculators, model server public docker image also includes all the calculators used in the enabled demos.
 The list of all included calculators, subgraphs, input/output stream handler is reported in the model server is started with extra parameter `--log_level TRACE`.

 ### CPU and GPU execution